3D Printing Is Finally Accessible To The Stoner Masses & #dailydabbers!

 Delta3dstudios Pax 2 Scoop-N-Tamp Tool

 Here’s one to mavel at which is 3D printed but is not made of plastic.
 The Pax 2 Scoop-N-Tamp Tool is actually printed in stainless steel, which takes a very specialized 3D printed which is not easily accessible to the home user.
-This tool is made to fit the Pax 2 “oven”/heating chamber so you can perfectly tamp your flower to the right density.
-This is important with most portable vaporizers because the amount air flow determines how much heat will be delivered to the flower.
-Too dense, and it might not vaporize much until it actually ends up scorching it.
-Too light, and not enough air will be forced around the flower.
-The heat will just pass by and not produce much vapor at all.
+This tool is made to fit the “oven”/heating chamber of a dry herb unit so you can perfectly tamp your flower to the right density.
+This is important with convection style units because the amount air flow determines how much heat will be delivered to the flower.
+Too dense, and it might not deliver much at first, then suddenly end up scorching the herb.
+Too light, and not enough air will be forced around the herb.
+The heat will just pass by and not produce much cloud at all.

 Delta3dstudios Honeycomb Organizer Stand